Viewing Article

 The LAN (secure) and WAN (unsecure/internet) interfaces on your firewall need to be in different subnets (ranges).

-You need to make sure the 3rd number separated by dots (in this case 0), is not the same on both LAN and WAN interfaces.
-If the number is the same please follow the relevant guide to changing the IP range on the Sharedband routers.
+You need to make sure the 3rd number separated by dots (in this case 3), is not the same on both LAN and WAN interfaces.
+If this number is the same, please follow the guide at http://support.sharedband.com/index.php?act=article&code=view&id=11 which explains how to change the IP range on the Sharedband routers.

 We highly recommend you set a static address on your firewall to stop a potential issue later on.

-Pick an IP address for your firewall outside of the DHCP range, we recommend somewhere between .18 and .99.
+Choose an IP address for your firewall outside of the DHCP range, we recommend one between .18 and .99.

 Step 3 – Configuring the firewall

-Set the IP address to be static and enter the IP address you picked above.
+Set the IP address to be static and enter the IP address you chose above.

 The subnet mask will be 255.255.255.0.